qsliu2017/gitlab-runner/docs/configuration/advanced-configuration.md

 ## The `[runners.custom_build_dir]` section

+NOTE: **Note:**
-> [Introduced][gitlab-runner-876] in Gitlab Runner 11.1
+[Introduced][gitlab-runner-876] in Gitlab Runner 11.1

-This defines custom build directories parameters.
+This section defines [custom build directories][custom-build-dir-docs] parameters.

+Please notice, that the feature - if not configured explicitly - will be enabled by default for `kubernetes`, `docker`, `docker-ssh`, `docker+machine` and `docker-ssh+machine` executors.
+It will be disabled by default for all other executors.

+The feature will be also disabled when _shared_ environments (`shell`, `ssh` executors and all `docker*` executors when working directory is mounted as host volume shared between jobs) will be used together with `concurrent = 1` set in global section.

 | Parameter | Type    | Description |
 |-----------|---------|-------------|